vyakaa/web-aqa/WebTaskDescription.md

 - [TC_004] [TC_014] Ensure that appropriate error messages are displayed for invalid inputs or failed conversions

 - TODO: Test advanced formatting and content are preserved after conversion (e.g. text formatting, fonts, images, tables, hyperlinks)
-- TODO: Test conversion of PDFs with text in multiple languages to ensure all characters are preserved
+- TODO: Test conversion of PDFs with text in multiple languages to ensure all characters (like diacritics, emojis, and hieroglyphs) are preserved
 - TODO: Convert a PDF with special characters (e.g., ©, €, etc.) and ensure they appear correctly in the DOCX
 - TODO: Ensure conversion of a password-protected PDF and ensure the system prompts for the password or displays an appropriate error
 - TODO: Perform OWASP top-10 security testing of application